MicrosoftDocs/customer-insights/ci-docs/audience-insights/segments.md

 1. The page **Exports (preview) for segment** opens.
 You can see all configured exports grouped by by exports that contain the current segment or don't contain it.

-   1. To add the selected segment to an export, select **Add segment**.
-That export will move to the group of exports which contain the selected segment.
+   1. To add the selected segment to an export, select the export in the list and select **Add segment**.

    1. To create a new export with the selected segment, select **Add export**.
 For more information about creating exports, see [Set up a new export](export-destinations.md#set-up-a-new-export).